Modular representations and the homotopy of low rank $p$-local $CW$-complexes: Calculating and for

 and

 \end{lemma}

 \begin{proof} It suffices to show the statement holds for homogeneous elements in $V^{\otimes k}$.
-We proceed by induction, using two inductive assumptions at each step.
-For our first one, assume that for each $m,j$ such that $1<j\leq m$ and $m<k$, and every $x\in V^{\otimes m}$, we have
+We proceed by induction.
+For our inductive assumption, assume the lemma holds for $3\leq m<k$.
+That is, for each $m,j$ such that $3\leq j\leq m<k$, and every $x\in V^{\otimes m}$, assume

-We must show it also holds for $m=k$, and each $1<j<k$.
-For our second inductive assumption, let us assume
+The base case $m=3$ follows by inspection.
+We must show it also holds for $m=k$ and each $j$ such that $3\leq j\leq k$.
+To do this we use a second induction: for some fixed $j$ assume